-Although she is Moroccan and not Italian, she makes my favorite pizza.
-Her pizza is very similar to a normal pizza but hers has Middle Eastern flavors and fresh sliced tomatoes (the beefy kind, such as Roma).
-After she covers the dough with tomatoes and mozzarella, she adds onion rings, black olives, canned tuna and parsley and then, drizzles olive oil infused with sweet and hot paprikas.
+She is not even Italian.
+Her pizza has Middle Eastern flavors.
+Instead of using tomato sauce she uses fresh sliced tomatoes (the beefy kind, such as Roma).
+After she covers the dough with tomatoes and mozzarella, she adds onion rings, black olives, canned tuna and parsley.
+Then she drizzles over it olive oil that she infused with sweet and hot paprikas.

 The dough is very easy to make but feel free to use a store bought one.
 Whole Foods and Trader Joe’s has a pretty good pizza dough (in the fridge isle).